As the development of Smart Contracts continues, researchers at IOHK plan to work with a system of stable transaction fees on its Blockchain network.

-In the ADA case, the network's native currency serves several functions, as it operates as a reserve asset and staking rewards, contemplating the possibility of it being the alternative currency to use if a reserve contract faces a liquidity shortage.
+In the ADA case, the network’s native currency serves several functions.
+It operates as a reserve asset and staking rewards, contemplating the possibility of being the alternative currency if a reserve contract faces a liquidity shortage.

-Given that this is currently under study, the IOHK team clarified that as they move forward, they will be integrating progress into the ADA ecosystem to try to materialize a fair pricing system, as they describe throughout the post.
+Given that this is currently under study, the IOHK team clarified that as they move forward, they will integrate progress into the ADA ecosystem to try to materialize a fair pricing system, as they describe throughout the post.

-They also indicated that they could use a global pricing oracle, which could see uses beyond transaction fees.
-The Oracle could further expand the ecosystem of services that Cardano could offer its users.
+They also indicated they could use a global pricing oracle, which could see uses beyond transaction fees.
+The Oracle could further expand the ecosystem of services Cardano offers its users.

 Cardano price prediction

-Cardano ADA is one of the cryptocurrencies that has been least affected by the red tide the market has been experiencing lately.
+Cardano ADA is one of the cryptocurrencies least affected by the red tide the market has been experiencing lately.
 Could this be a good sign for its price evolution?

 Looking at the price chart using a monthly time frame, the period of turbulence and losses we have been experiencing in the cryptocurrency market is overshadowed by the previous month’s incredible bullish strength.